-In order to minimise the impact of any interest rate and exchange rate fluctuations, a borrower in a leveraged transaction may enter into hedging arrangements.
-The hedge counterparty will typically be a party to the intercreditor agreement
+To minimise the impact of any interest rate and exchange rate fluctuations, a borrower in a leveraged transaction may enter into hedging arrangements.
+The hedge counterparty will typically be a party to the intercreditor agreement (and hence a secured creditor), ranking at least pari passu with the senior creditors.